Master-Chaos/2016-08-18_Cube/README.md

 # 2016-08-18_Cube

+## Program description: ##
-This program very simply rolling cube for games.
-The program outputs an number between 1 and 6.
+This program is a very simple roll cube for games.
+The program creates a random number between 1 and 6 and displays the number in the console.

+## How to use:
+1. run the program

+## Used Software:
 The Project is created with Clion form developer Jet Brains (Homepage: https://www.jetbrains.com/).